Miku-erm/Smart-Visualizer/README.md

 ## 🏃‍♂️ How to Run

 1.  **Start the Backend**:
-    Open a terminal in the root folder (`weekly`) and run:
+    Open a terminal in the root folder and run:
     ```bash
-    py app.py
+    python app.py
     ```
-    *This will start Python on port 5000 AND automatically launch the R server on port 8000.*
+    *This starts the Python orchestrator (Port 5000) and automatically launches the R Analysis Engine (Port 8000).*

 2.  **Start the Frontend**:
     Open a **new** terminal in the `frontend` folder and run: